Net.art: Critique of the art world

-Olia Lialina has addressed the issue of digital curating via her web platform Teleportacia.org, an online gallery to promote and sell net.art works.
-Each piece of net.art has its originality protected by a guarantee constituted by its URL, which acts as a barrier against reproducibility and/or forgery.
-Lialina claimed that this allowed the buyer of the piece to own it as they wished: controlling the location address as a means of controlling access to the piece.
-This attempt at giving net.art an economic identity and a legitimation within the art world was questioned even within the net.art sphere, though the project was often understood as a satire.
-On the other hand, Teo Spiller really sold a web art project Megatronix to Ljubljana Municipal Museum in May 1999, calling the whole project of selling the net.art.trade.
+Olia Lialina addressed questions of digital curating and ownership through her web platform Teleportacia.org, an online gallery created to promote and sell net.art works.
+Lialina presented the URL itself as a guarantee of a work's originality, arguing that control of the location address could function as a form of ownership or access control.
+This attempt to give net.art an economic identity and a form of legitimation within the art world was questioned within the net.art sphere itself, although the project was also understood as a satire.
+In May 1999, Teo Spiller sold the web art project Megatronix to Ljubljana Municipal Museum, calling the project net.art.trade.

-Teleportacia.org became an ambiguous experiment on the notion of originality in the age of extreme digital reproduction and remix culture.
-The guarantee of originality protected by the URL was quickly challenged by Eva & Franco Mattes, who, under the pseudonym of 0100101110101101.org, cloned the content and produced an unauthorized mirror-site, showing the net.art works in the same context and the same quality as the original.
-The Last Real Net Art Museum is another example of Olia Lialina's attempt to deal with the issue.
+Teleportacia.org became an experiment concerning originality in the context of digital reproduction and remix culture.
+Its URL-based claim to originality was challenged by Eva & Franco Mattes, who, under the pseudonym 0100101110101101.org, cloned the site's content and produced an unauthorized mirror site that presented the net.art works in the same context and quality as the original.
+Lialina's The Last Real Net Art Museum, launched in 2000, similarly explored copying and preservation by collecting remixes and reinterpretations of My Boyfriend Came Back From The War.

-Online social networks experiments, such as the Poietic Generator, which existed before the net.art movement, was involved in it, and still exist after it, may show that the fashion scheme of net.art may have forgotten some deep theoretical questions.
+Online social-network experiments such as the Poietic Generator predated the net.art movement, were associated with it during its active period, and continued afterward.

+Preservation and historicization

+The preservation of net art presents particular difficulties because works may become inaccessible as browsers, software and online platforms change.
+In 2016, Rhizome launched the Net Art Anthology, an online exhibition presenting 100 works from the history of net art, including works that were restored or re-performed for contemporary access.

+Digital preservation was a central component of the project, using tools and frameworks including Webrecorder and Emulation as a Service (EaaS).
+The project culminated in the 2019 exhibition The Art Happens Here: Net Art's Archival Poetics at the New Museum, which presented sixteen works selected from the anthology.